Programs in The Netherlands

 1. Psychosocial support

 In the Netherlands and other developed countries, the death of the spouse and bereavement may lead to psycho-social stress, depression, and loneliness especially for old persons thus deteriorating the physical health and general wellbeing.
-This translates to more care costs on the part of the government.
+This translates to more care costs on the part of the government and families.

 WODF creates space for widows' peer to peer emotional and psycho-social support, encouragement, inspiration and networking amongst the widowed women and men with a view of rebuilding their lives with a renewed positive perspective thus improving their well-being.